Language and inclusion: a reflective overview

 Language is our way of communicating, expressing ourselves and telling stories.
 It’s what keeps us connected, and as author Edward Bulwer-Lytton said: “The pen is mightier than the sword.”

 As a marketing agency, we want to make sure we embrace and create an environment that is welcoming for everyone.
-In this article, I (Kitty) wanted to explore the varieties of English.
-I also wanted to see where the balance of language fusion and cultural appropriation in our English, spoken, written and read, lies.
+We also wanted to see where the balance of language fusion and cultural appropriation in our English, spoken, written and read, lies.

 English is spoken by approximately 1.5 billion people worldwide, due to a wide and varied history.
 It’s one of the most commonly taught languages and has a colourful variety of dialects, accents and more.
 Within Britain itself, there’s each sovereign states version, and then within that, dialects and we haven’t even touched class, race and demographic.

 TFG is a company that is based in the South East of England, so we write in Standard or General English, defined by multiple linguists.